Ornge: Aircraft fleet

-The initial fleet of helicopters had a base white with orange-black trim, followed by the orange with blue markings in the 1990s and finally the current orange with white markings.
+The initial fleet of helicopters had a base white with yellow-black (Bandage 1) trim, followed by the orange with blue markings in the 1990s and finally the current orange with white markings.
 In 2020 and 2021, Ornge began to repaint their rotor aircraft in an orange and dark blue livery with a white stripe separating the colours, in a near hybrid of their first livery.
 One of the first aircraft to be painted was an AW-139 with the registration C-GYNL.

 On 28 August 2008 Ornge announced the purchase of ten new AgustaWestland AW139 helicopters to replace their fleet of Sikorsky S-76 helicopters, to be delivered over a period of two years beginning in late 2010.
 The S-76 helicopters were previously owned and operated by Canadian Helicopters, but are now owned by Ornge and operated by Canadian Helicopters.
 The S-76 helicopters will be serviced by Canadian Helicopters until April 2012.

 Helicopters

-The helicopter fleet operate as Nav Canada airline designator LF, and telephony LIFELIGHT.
+The helicopter fleet operate as Nav Canada airline designator LF, and telephony LIFEFLIGHT.